 Contacts stored in your smartphone’s internal memory are going out of storage.
 You want to release the space from your phone’s internal memory.
 It reminds you of Google contacts and you store all your contacts in Google Contacts.
 Easy and quick synchronization of contacts and you are saved from loss of your important contacts.

-You are at work and you have received an urgent email on which you need to send some KYC documents.
+You are at work and you have received an urgent email in which you need to send some KYC documents.
 You do not keep the physical copies handy wherever you go.
 You have kept soft copies of your KYC documents in Google Drive.
-You just attach your KYC documents in the reply of an email you have received and you are saved.
+You just attach your KYC documents in the reply to an email you have received and you are saved.

 Google Drive is a savior!

-We have seen the usages of the Google services.
+We have seen the usage of Google services.
 There will be many more.
 In a daily routine, we just cannot think of our day without Google.
 Our browser homepage is Google Search.
 Without Google Search, we find ourselves knowledgeless.
-We find something is missing if we have not googled today.
-Google Search is an indispensable service of our smartphone device / PC / laptop.
+We find something is missing if we have not googled it today.
+Google Search is an indispensable service for our smartphone devices / PC / laptops.

-Now, let us see how we check connected application(s) of Google Account.
+Now, let us see how we check the connected application(s) of the Google Account.